Arronk/My-Coding-Journey/log.md

 Finally finished the course after successfully deploying it on Heroku.
 Link provided in the description.
 What to do next hmmmmm....

 [YelpCamp Project](https://yelpcamp-arronk.herokuapp.com/)

+# Day 35: 14.05.2018

+### Progress: Went back to FCC, went back over the Jquery tutorials quickly and got started on the Tribute Page Project

+Nothing too exciting today, decided I would detour back to FCC to re-attempt a couple of FCC front end projects and the basic javascript algorithms before I head back to do Colt Steele's advanced web developer bootcamp.
+Once I have a few projects under my belt without any reference to the answers I think i'll go back to CS50 and finish that off.